 For example, the Extracorporeal Life Support Organization (ELSO) aimed to transform its international medical device registry into a rich data asset for ECMO device manufacturers.
 Through real-time access to device usage and outcomes data, coupled with advanced analytics and reporting services, device manufacturers have the tools they need for data-driven research and development, rapid regulatory submissions, and cost-effective registry-based clinical trials.Read more about how ELSO's global medical device registry, helps bridge the gap between what really happens in healthcare and what is “supposed” to happen by turning real-world data into real-world evidence.

 Getting Started with Clinical Data Registry Software Solutions

 Today’s most successful clinical data registries use healthcare analytics technology that goes beyond data collection and data warehousing and plays a crucial role in advancing care and research.

 - Collect various data using industry-leading technology and standards.

 - Organize disparate data into high-quality data.

 There is a lot that goes into each of these four essential building blocks.
-To learn more, read our post on The 4 Technology Essentials for Clinical Data Registries that Improve Care.
+Read this post to learn more about designing a patient registry to improve care.